 An A1C blood test, measures the average amount of glucose (blood sugar) over the past 2-3 months to screen for diabetes or monitor existing diabetes

 Measures level of iron to assess iron deficiency or iron overload

 Measures the amount of iron available to bind to proteins, providing additional information about possible iron deficiency or iron overload

-Measures the level of prostate-specific antigen (PSA) to evaluate prostate function in men age 40 and older
+PSA test measures the level of prostate-specific antigen (PSA) to evaluate prostate function in men.

 The Prothrombin Time(PT/INR) and Partial Thromboplastin Time (PTT) test is used to measure how long it takes the blood to clot.

 This test measures the level of sodium in the blood.

 Measures the amount of thyroid-stimulating hormone (TSH) to evaluate thyroid function

 Measures the amount of thyroid-stimulating hormone (TSH) and free thyroxine (T4) to evaluate thyroid function